stjordanis/graph-tool/doc/demos/inference/_background.rst

 the data summed over all model parameters.
-The particular types of model that will be considered here have "hard constraints", such that there is only one choice for the remaining parameters :math:`\boldsymbol\theta` that is compatible with the generated network, such that Eq. :eq:`model-posterior-sum` simplifies to
+The particular types of model that will be considered here have "hard constraints", such that there is only one choice for the remaining parameters :math:`\boldsymbol\theta` that is compatible with the generated network, which means Eq. :eq:`model-posterior-sum` simplifies to

 .. math::